elastic/agent-framework-examples/README.md

 dotnet run
 ```

-Please ensure that you set the necessary environment variables according to your environment.
+Please ensure that you set the necessary environment variables according to your setup.

 ## License